KryvodubOleksandr/step-count-playlists/README.md

 Trade-offs:
 - No tests (especially important because of the steps count calculations complexity)
 - No proper error handling
-- No handling of health authorization request decline.

 Ways to improve:
 - move steps count fetching and calculation into separate classes
 - improve types safety for calculation algorithm and cover it with tests
 - save steps count data to keychain
-- request health data authorization only if its necessary